 1987 Roadway SK-101 Curb Master

-Taiwanese Roadway (Model SK-101) Master Series - Curb Master 14" freestyle scooter survivor with upgraded parts.
-Rebuilt may 2008.
+Taiwanese made Roadway (Model SK-101) Master Series - Curb Master 14" freestyle scooter with upgraded parts.
+Completed in may 2008.

 I found this awesome 14" freestyle scooter in well used condition from a guy in Germany.
 Thank you Tom!
 In the time of purchase the scoot had no brakes, pegs or rotor and it needed some cleaning.
 Good cleaning.
 It also came with one of those crazy "Scooter heads" figures (Homer Simpson) attached to the handlebars, who knows why.
 But that alone was a good enough reason to get this machine.